10-Step DSAR Process Workflow for Business Owners

 Appointing a Data Protection Officer (DPO)

-Your DPO is responsible for ensuring that your company collects and processes data in legally compliant ways.
-Depending on the size and scope of your business, they’ll either respond to DSARs or oversee and help manage the process.
+Your DPO helps your company collect and process data in legally compliant ways and may respond to DSARs or oversee and help manage the process, depending on the size and scope of your business.

-When choosing your DPO, ensure they’re familiar with data privacy legislation and know your business’s operations inside and out.
+When choosing a DPO, ensure they’re familiar with data privacy legislation and know your business’s operations inside and out.

 Avoid choosing someone on a short-term contract and ensure there are no conflicts of interest.